 Once you confirm you are getting fuel to the pump, you will proceed with testing the pump to make sure a steady or pulsating flow of gas is being pumped out of your fuel pump.

-Use the fuel shut-off valve or fuel clamps to start and stop flow while checking flow.
-You can also use hose pinch off pliers to crimp the line to stop flow.
+Use the fuel shut-off valve or fuel clamps to start and stop the flow while checking the flow.
+You can also use hose pinch-off pliers to crimp the line to stop the flow.
 With the fuel flow stopped, remove the fuel line from the carburetor and place it in a container.

 Start your fuel flow and start your mower.
 Watch for a steady or pulsating flow out of the line into the container.
 If you aren’t getting sufficient fuel flow, your fuel pump may be damaged and will need to be replaced.